freeCodeCamp/guide/src/pages/articles/miscellaneous/how-to-fork-and-maintain-a-local-instance-of-free-code-camp-on-mac-and-linux/index.md

 ---
-title: How To Fork and Maintain A Local Instance of Free Code Camp On Mac and Linux
+title: How to Fork and Maintain a Local Instance of Free Code Camp on Mac and Linux
 ---
 If you plan to write a <a>Pull Request for Free Code Camp</a>, you will almost certainly need a local copy of the site.
 Having a local copy of the site will give you additional capability with Git that are not available via the GitHub browser interface, including updating your fork and rebasing/squashing commits.